Adult Mental Health

 Community Support Programs (CSP) are for adults living with a Serious and Persistent Mental Illness.
 CSP provides coordinated professional care and treatment in the community that includes a broad range of services to meet the individual's unique personal needs, reduce symptoms, and promote recovery.
 Keep in mind that CSP is not Adult Rehabilitative Mental Health Services (ARMHS).
 To be eligible you must be 18 years of age or older and have a Serious and Persistent Mental Illness (SPMI).
 You do not need to be on Medical Assistance (MA).

-To connect with CSP in Chisago County and provide a referral or apply for this service, please call Behavioral Health Intake at 651-213-5612.
+To connect with CSP in Chisago County and apply for this service, please call Behavioral Health Intake at 651-213-5612.
 You may also stop by the office during business hours or the Drop-In Center, which is located at Main Street Church - 6500 Main Street - North Branch, MN 55056, on Wednesdays from 10:00 a.m. to 2:00 p.m. to request an application.